christophsturm/restaurant/README.md

 ## coming next:
-(all features below this point are not yet implemented)
+Readme driven development: all features below this point are not yet implemented.

 ### nested resources: